 Were you arrested for an alleged DUI offense at a checkpoint in Central Florida?
 You should not make any kind of statement to authorities until you have legal representation.
-Contact Ashley M. Aulls, P.A. as soon as possible.
+Contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Ashley Aulls is an experienced criminal defense attorney in Brooksville who represents clients accused of drunk driving in communities throughout Sumter County, Citrus County, Hernando County, and Pasco County.
-He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to schedule a free, confidential consultation.
+He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to set up a confidential consultation.

 Overview of DUI Checkpoints in Florida

 - What rules do DUI checkpoints have to follow in Florida?

 - What should a driver do if stopped at a roadblock?

 - Where can I learn more about DUI checkpoints in Brooksville?

 All DUI checkpoints in Florida require law enforcement agencies to develop checkpoint plans, or sets of guidelines that establish the time and location of the proposed roadblock and the intended selection of vehicles (every third automobile, etc.).
 If the plan is approved, then there must be some type of public notification made about when the checkpoint will happen, whether it is an advertisement in a newspaper, online, or through some other source.

 Checkpoint plans also must discuss what a police officer should do when he or she believes a driver is impaired and how the officer should deal with detention in such cases.
 A checkpoint needs to go completely according to its submitted operational plan, otherwise a criminal defense lawyer may be able to file a motion to suppress all evidence gathered at an illegal roadblock.